-There are some lame hacks out there using nail polish and toothpaste.
+There are some lame hacks out there using clear nail polish and toothpaste on your cell phone to make a phone holder or something dumb like that.
 You’ll find no beauty supplies in our hacks, just 100% ingenuity to make life easier.
-Click next to scroll through our list and feel free to comment with your own hacks
+Scroll down and continue reading our list and feel free to comment with your own DIY car hacks.

 Use Steel Wool to Detail Your Windshield